-I decided to strategically use coupons and get as many clearance finds as I could.
+I decided to strategically use coupons and get as many clearances finds as I could.
 My goal was to purchase 5,000 items for $3000.00.
-I did not want to use a company to provide the items because I wanted to cut out the middle man and really bring the profit margin up.
+I did not want to use a company to provide the items because I wanted to cut out the middleman and really bring the profit margin up.
 By hand purchasing all 5,000 items I was able to come in right at budget as far as expenses.
-My other goals was to provide useful and affordable items for the children and families.
+My other goals were to provide useful and affordable items for the children and families.
 With the economy being so sad I wanted the majority of the items to cost $1 - $2 with some ranging up to but no more than $5.

 Shelley and I fully believe that you can stockpile in every area of your life.
 No matter what you are doing or what your goal is you can have true stockpiling success wherever you turn.
 I wanted to share this with you so that you can see how beneficial stockpiling is in EVERY area of your life.

 - How to Understand the Grocery Sales Cycle

 - Stockpiling – Preparing for Natural Disasters or Emergency

 - Stockpiling 101 | Stockpiling for the Holidays™

 - Stockpiling Tip: Look for Coupons on Packages